A/B testing statistics can often seem overwhelming, but they are essential for making informed decisions.

 There is a heated debate about it.

-• Frequentist A/B testing shows you (as confidence level) the percentage of all possible samples that can be expected to include the result you got (challenger beating control).
+- Frequentist A/B testing shows you (at a given confidence level) the percentage of all possible samples that can be expected to include the result you got (challenger beating control).

-• Bayesian A/B testing gives you an actual probability of challenger beating control.
+- Bayesian A/B testing gives you an actual probability of the challenger beating the control.

 And none of these reasoning methods can make you safe from A/B testing mistakes.